FTHPC/Correlation_Compressibility/README.md

 From running the script once, it will save all Figures 1, 3, 4 and 5 into .png files from the paper as well as corresponding validation metrics.
 Figure 2  is not saved as it only shows the data. same folder as r script and filename strcutrue figX_*.png with X the figure number reference in the paper
 Numbers for Tables 2, 3 and 5 are printed.
+Refer to table 4 *david
 All printed validation metrics are save into a file named ```figure_replication.log```

+In order to limit the container size to aid reproducibility, we only added a restrcited number of scientific datasets in the container and we rely on csv files from our porduction runs (saved as described above in the Section "How to compute statistical predictors on datasets").
+More datasets are available on [SDRBench](https://sdrbench.github.io).